Accounting

 of accounting students start their careers at public accounting firms

-in Federal tax refunds requested by students through the Volunteer Income Tax Assistance program
+in Federal tax refunds requested by students through the Volunteer Income Tax Assistance program in 2025

 The purpose of college is to help form the foundation for a life that is thoughtful and satisfying and makes the world a better place.
 Whether a person becomes an accountant or a bus driver, I want my students to think beyond themselves.